TACC-Cloud/agave-docs/docs/agave/guides/profiles/introduction.rst

 User Profiles
 =============

-The Agave hosted identity service (profiles service) is a RESTful web service that gives organizations a way to create and manage the user accounts within their Agave tenant.
+The Tapis (Agave) hosted identity service (profiles service) is a RESTful web service that gives organizations a way to create and manage the user accounts within their Tapis (Agave) tenant.
 The service is backed by a redundant LDAP instance hosted in multiple datacenters making it highly available.
 Additionally, passwords are stored using the openldap md5crypt algorithm.